 Ask the author!

-FieldStar Founder Steve Radford is a work-based learning professional specialising in on-the-spot and short-chain sales, and worked closely with the employer trailblazer group to develop the new level-4 Sales Executive Apprenticeship.
+FieldStar Founder Steve Radford is a work-based learning professional specialising in on-the-spot and short-chain sales.
+Steve worked closely with the Trailblazer group of employers, providing consultancy advice and support as they developed the Standard and the Assessment Plan for the level-4 Sales Executive Apprenticeship.

 Steve sits on the Education Board of the APS (the Association of Professional Sales), the nominated end-point assessment organisation for the Sales Executive Apprenticeship.

 Steve is also Head of Sales Apprenticeships at The JGA Group, the apprenticeship management and delivery specialists that FieldStar have partnered with to launch our Sales Executive Apprenticeship Programme.

 Steve has been described as ‘the most helpful person in field sales’, so for more information please feel free to get in touch with Steve, as he’s usually very happy to help.